dornaweb/product-specifications/readme.txt

 * Select the table and fill product data in it.
 That's it.

 = How can i Customize styles of tables =
+By default, The plugin adds its own styles to the tables, you can however disable plugin's stylesheets in the settings section and style the tables on your own.
-The table is under a div with `.dwspecs-product-table` CSS class and you can customize it in your CSS files.
+The specification table is under a div with `.dwspecs-product-table` CSS class and you can customize it in your CSS files.

 = Is there a shortcode i can use to display the table = Yes, You can use `[specs-table]` shortcode.